kebaldwi/DNAC-TEMPLATES/LABS/LAB-4-Rest-API-Orchestration/catc-catcenter-1-hierarchy/01-intro.md

 # Building Hierarchy

-In this module, we will use *Postman* to build and deploy a hierarchy within Cisco Catalyst Center.
+In this module, we will use *Postman* to build and deploy a hierarchy within Catalyst Center.

-Cisco Catalyst Center uses hierarchy to logically align intent (code and configuration) against infrastructure.
+Catalyst Center uses hierarchy to logically align intent (code and configuration) against infrastructure.
 This allows the network administrator to align changes and modifications to the network within maintenance windows.

 ## Hierarchy Background